studentyaoshi/IACRC/README.md

 ### Prepare original files
 There are five original files you need to prepare before starting calculation, according to the disease you are studing.
 These files including gene information, Hi-C pairs, enhancer annotation, gene-enhancer information and gene-super enhancer information.
 The description and data format are as follows.

 These five files need to be moved to /your/local/path/original and change the file names in /your/local/path/original/files accordingly.
-For example, the following file indicate that the five files are gene_information, GM12878_HIC.bed,E116_enhancer.bed,GM12878_gene_enhancer.txt,obesity.SE.bed.
+For example, the following file indicate that the five files are gene_information, GM12878_HIC.bed, E116_enhancer.bed, GM12878_gene_enhancer.txt, obesity.SE.bed.

 ```